kenkwok0216/BlogTest/docs/MySQL/Creating-and-Modifying-a-Table.md

 ### 5.3 Dropping the `score` Column

-To remove the `score` column using the following command:
+To remove the `score` column, use the following command:

 ```sql
 ALTER TABLE `student` DROP `score`;